Greetings.

 Music has been my primary source of entertainment for eight years now.
 First it started with trying to impress a girl, then it became a habit, then a hobby, then worship leadership.

 Over the last few months, I’ve committed to fully producing pieces that I’ve written over the years, or the things that just happen into my head.
-It’s not my main line of work, but it is the most fun like of work.
+It’s not my main line of work, but it is the most fun type of work.

 I hope you find something worth listening to.